New AWS Key Management Service (KMS)

 S3, EBS, and Redshift can now encrypt data at rest using keys controlled by AWS Key Management Service.
 You can choose to use the default (master) keys for each service or you can use AWS Key Management Service to create and manage your own keys.
 You can define keys for each service, application type, or data classification.
 The service lets you define which master keys protect your data however you choose to organize it.
 Regardless of the operation that you choose, all of the routine operations on keys (create, rotate, enable, and disable) are accessible from the AWS Management Console and through a set of key management APIs.
 All operations on keys are logged to AWS CloudTrail.
 You can use the logs to find out how and when specific keys were used, and which services used them.

-In addition to managing keys for AWS services, AWS Key Management Service (KMS) streamlines the process of adding robust, fully-integrated encryption to your AWS and on-premises applications by supplying a rich set of key management and encryption APIs.
+In addition to managing keys for AWS services, AWS Key Management Service (AWS KMS) streamlines the process of adding robust, fully-integrated encryption to your AWS and on-premises applications by supplying a rich set of key management and encryption APIs.

 Creating Keys Using AWS Key Management Service